-Prompt Response Obligations What harm may foreseeably come to others as a result of a cybersecurity incident?
-To protect our customers from harm due to loss of their intellectual property.
+Prompt Response Oblidations , , To protect our customers from harm due to loss of their intellectual property.

 Again, developing definitions for Impact Areas is not intuitive, so Appendix A provides you with further guidance for defining your Impact Areas.

 Defining Impact Magnitudes